If you live in an area prone to tornadoes or hurricanes, you should consider building your own storm shelter.

 Materials for Your DIY Storm Shelter

 The most common materials for storm shelters are:

 - Fiberglass and welded solid steel

 - Wood and steel

-For DIY storm shelter designs, the most practical material choice is wood/steel.
-If you have experience working with concrete, then you might attempt a DIY shelter with concrete – but these materials are generally left for contractors.
+The most practical material choice for DIY storm shelter designs is wood/steel.
+If you have experience working with concrete, you might attempt a DIY shelter with concrete – but these materials are generally left for contractors.